 DETROIT – Welcome to Tuesday night, Motown.

-Thursday will be mostly cloudy and chilly.
-Afternoon temperatures will be in the lower middle 30s.
+Thursday will be mostly sunny and not as cold.
+Temperatures get back to seasonable levels.
+Highs will be in the upper 30s.

-Friday will be mostly cloudy to partly sunny and a bit colder.
-Highs will be near 30°F.
+Sunday will be partly sunny and chillier.
+Highs will be in the low 40s.